-Percentage Change 2018 Percentage Change 2017 (in thousands, except percentages) 2018 2017 2016 versus 2017 versus 2016 Cost of revenue \$ 201,074 \$ 172,313 \$ 147,100 17% 17% As a percent of revenue 17% 15% 17%
+(in thousands, except percentages) 2019 2018 2017 Percentage Change 2019 versus 2018 Percentage Change 2018 versus 2017 Cost of revenue \$ 237,323 \$ 201,074 \$ 172,313 18% 17% As a percent of revenue 17% 17% 15%

-Cost of revenues is primarily comprised of costs associated with content fees, data and voice transmission, numbers, editorial and production costs, network operations, customer service, and online processing fees.
+Cost of revenues is primarily comprised of costs associated with content fees, data and voice transmission, numbers, editorial and production costs, network operations, customer service, online processing fees and software licenses for resale.
+The increase in cost of revenues for the year ended December 31, 2019 was primarily due to an increase in costs associated with businesses acquired in and subsequent to fiscal 2018 that resulted in additional campaign fulfillment, partner inventory, network operations and customer service costs.
 The increase in cost of revenues for the year ended December 31, 2018 was primarily due to an increase in costs associated with businesses acquired in and subsequent to fiscal 2017 that resulted in additional content fees.
-The increase in cost of revenues for the year ended December 31, 2017 was primarily due to an increase in costs associated with businesses acquired in and subsequent to fiscal 2016 that resulted in additional editorial and production costs.